vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Bhadrabāhu

-The Kalpasūtra of Bhadrabāhu, edit. with an Intr., Notes, and a
+The Kalpasūtra of Bhadrabāhu, ediṭwith an Intr., Notes, and a

-Prakrit–Sam. skrit glossary by Hermann Jacobi.
+Prakrit–Saṁskrit glossary by Hermann Jacobi.
 Leipzig 1879 (Nachdruck

 Nendeln, 1966).
-Abh. f¨ur die Kunde des Morgenlandes 7.1.
+Abḥf¨ur die Kunde des Morgenlandes 7.1.

 Bhagavadgītā

-(BhG) The Bhagavadgītā being reprint of relevant parts of Bhīs.maparvan from B.O.R.
-Institute’s edition of the Mahābhārata.
+(BhG) The Bhagavadgītā being reprint of relevant parts of Bhīṣmaparvan from B.O.R̥Institute’s edition of the Mahābhārata.
 For the tirst time critically

 edited by Sh.K.
 Belvalkar.
 Poona 1945.